-Your Ultimate Guide to Building a Landing Page
+Your Ultimate Guide to Building a Static Web Page

 A landing page is a stand-alone web page separate from your website that builds a strong case for prospective customers or users through a single call to action.